umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/backoffice/settings.md

 ---
-description: A guide displaying the options available in the Settings section in Umbraco Backoffice.
+description: A guide displaying the options available in the Settings section in Umbraco CMS backoffice.
 ---

 # Backoffice Settings Section